 Sadako and the Thousand Paper Cranes Summary

 Sadako loves to run.
 Her goal is to make the race team in junior high school.
 She practices daily but notices that she often feels dizzy after running.
 In early autumn, Sadako collapses.
 At the hospital, her family learns that she has leukemia.
-The radiation poisoning from the atom bomb caused the illness.
+The radiation poisoning from the atomic bomb caused the illness.

 Sadako’s best friend brings paper to the hospital.
 She shows Sadako how to make paper cranes.
 The legend says that if a person makes 1000 cranes, the person is granted a wish.
 Sadako begins making cranes as she fights the sickness.